ettoreciarcia/personal-website-hugo/content/publication/26-network-overlay/index.md

 Technically it is the same thing as a subnet router, but to reach the entire Internet.
 In practice, you surf, but all the traffic passes through that node, which acts as an exit door to the world.
-Like a classic Full Tunnel VPN, so to speak
+Effectively, it works like a classic full-tunnel VPN

 To configure it, just use this configuration on our exit node during registration